busterbenson/public/book-of-beliefs.md

 *On game theory*

 - The optimal strategy in a game like Iterated Prisoner's Dilemma dances around in response to all of the other strategies around it.
 Whenever a strategy is effective and gains popularity, it opens up an opportunity for another strategy to exploit those strengths and turn them into weaknesses.
+- Being both suspicious (starting with low trust) and unforgiving (punishing players when they have defected unprovoked) seems to be a less successful strategy than being high trust and forgiving, even though it feels counter-intuitive.
+This is because when there are multiple suspicious and unforgiving players, they lose more points to each other than they gain from the trusting, forgiving players.

 *On government*

 - As history progresses, power will tend to be more quickly redistributed when it gets too heavy at the top.
 - When power is redistributed (through disruption, revolution, or disaster), it will have undesirable short-term consequences.
-- Power often becomes motivated to remain in power, which results in systemic discrimination, harassment, and abuse.
-It is against power's first-order objectives to build structures that might lead to them being removed from power, but as awareness of this dynamic increases, so should accountability.
-It will be a very slow uphill battle with many movements backwards, but all the more reason to always push on increasing awareness and accountability within all systems.
+- Power almost always becomes motivated to remain in power, which results in systemic discrimination, harassment, oppression, and abuse.
+It is against power's self-preservation instincts to build structures that might lead to them being removed from power.
+All the more reason for accountability to be built in from the start.

 *On health*

-- A lot about health and medicine is mental, which opens the door for things like placebo effect and fake remedies.
+- A lot about health and medicine is mental, which opens the door for things like placebo effect and "fake" remedies.
+But even these can be used to positive effect.
 - Acupuncture works, somehow.

 *On internal mental space*

-- Tulpa are super weird, but extremely fascinating as a concept.
+- Tulpa are a super weird, but fascinating concept.
 'Tulpa' is a term that refers to our internal thoughtforms of conscious entities.
 For example, while Santa may not exist in the real world, we all have an internal tulpa of Santa that we've trained to essentially simulate Santa in our minds.
 Tulpa can exist for living people, dead people, historical people, and even our concept of ourselves is a tulpa in some ways.
 - Some tulpa are trained off of our religious cultures: Santa, God, Jesus, etc. Others are trained off of our memories of people who have passed away: ghosts, dreams, and all of our internal voices.
 - All of our classic mental archetypes for father, mother, grandfather, grandmother, boss, teacher, etc are loosely defined tulpa that will pull partly from cultural sources, and partly from personal experiences.
 - Even our personal sense of self identity is a tulpa that we feed, act through, and help train other people on as they get to know us.

 *On mindfulness*

-- For beginners, private journaling and going on a long walk are both better than sitting on a pillow and trying not to think (aka meditating) or talking to an imaginary omniscient being (aka prayer).
+- For beginners, private journaling and going on a long walk can both in some ways be more tangible and practical tools than sitting on a pillow and trying not to think (aka meditating) or talking to an imaginary omniscient being (aka prayer).
+- Meditation and prayer are also great tools, with slightly steeper learning curves for some people who fear they are doing it wrong.

 *On the nature of reality*